Maple Ridge, British Columbia

 Maple Ridge is a city in British Columbia, Canada.
-It is located in the northeastern section of Greater Vancouver between the Fraser River and the Golden Ears, a group of mountain summits which constitute the southernmost portion of the Garibaldi Ranges of the Coast Mountains.
+It is located in the northeastern section of Greater Vancouver between the Fraser River and the Golden Ears, a group of mountain summits that constitute the southernmost portion of the Garibaldi Ranges of the Coast Mountains.
 Maple Ridge's population in 2021 was 90,990.
-Its downtown core area was once known as Haney.
+Its downtown core area is referred to as Haney.

 History

 Maple Ridge was incorporated as a district municipality on September 12, 1874.
 It covered an area of 33000 acre yet was home to only approximately 50 families.
 Maple Ridge is British Columbia's fifth-oldest municipality (after New Westminster, Victoria, Langley, and Chilliwack).
 From the creation of British Columbia's regional districts in 1965 until the expansion of Metro Vancouver in 1995, it was part of the now-defunct Dewdney-Alouette Regional District with the City of Pitt Meadows and District of Mission and other north-side communities east to Chehalis.
 Maple Ridge has been part of Metro Vancouver since 1995.

 On March 26, 2014, Maple Ridge residents voted to change the community's status from district municipality to city.
-Subsequently, Maple Ridge Council submitted its request for status change to the Minister of Community, Sport and Cultural Development.
+Subsequently, Maple Ridge Council submitted its request for a status change to the Minister of Community, Sport and Cultural Development.
 The status change became official on September 12, 2014, which coincided with Maple Ridge's 140th anniversary of municipal incorporation.